hatscode/cyber-roadmap/README.md

 The difference between someone I hire and someone I don't? **Depth over breadth**.
 Master Burp Suite and Python deeply rather than superficially knowing 50 tools.

-What's your current experience level?
-I can tailor this list more specifically to your background.